whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-1D.md

 As **Lower Oiler**

-* [monitor](guidelines#monitor)  the operation of the lube oil purifier, propulsion shafting and bearings and other machinery located in the Lower Engine room
+* {% do monitor, monitor %}  the operation of the lube oil purifier, propulsion shafting and bearings and other machinery located in the Lower Engine room
-* [Charge](guidelines#adjust) the potable water hydro-pneumatic tank with compressed air as necessary to prevent short cycling of the potable water pump
+* {% do Charge, adjust %} the potable water hydro-pneumatic tank with compressed air as necessary to prevent short cycling of the potable water pump
-* [monitor](guidelines#monitor) the tank levels and temperatures in the fuel oil settling  tanks
+* {% do monitor, monitor %} the tank levels and temperatures in the fuel oil settling  tanks
 * record operating conditions on the *Lower Oiler's log*